-- (4) A Person who keeps or houses chickens birds on a property shall comply with all of the following requirements: - (a) Have been issued the permit required under subsection (1) of this section. - (b) Keep no more than 6 chickens_birds if the Person has been issued a 6-bird permit and keep no more than 2 chickens_birds if the Person has been issued a 2-bird permit. - (c) The principal use of the Person's property is for a single-family dwelling, 2-family dwelling, or a primary or secondary school. - (d) No Person shall keep any rooster (male chicken).
-Both drakes (male ducks) and hen ducks (female ducks) may be kept. - (e) No Person shall slaughter any chickens or ducks. - (f) The chickens birds shall be provided with a covered enclosure and must be kept in the covered enclosure or a fenced enclosure at all times.
-Fenced enclosures are subject to all provisions of Chapter 104 (Fences). - (g) A Person shall not keep chickens birds in any location on the property other than in the Backyard.
-For purposes of this section, "Backyard" means that portion of a lot enclosed by the property's rear lot line and the side lot lines to the points where the side lot lines intersect with an imaginary line established by the rear of the single-family or 2-family structure and extending to the side lot lines.
-For properties where the principal use is a primary or secondary school, a Person shall not keep chickens birds in that property's front setback as defined under Chapter 55 of this Code. - (h) No covered enclosure or fenced enclosure shall be located closer than 10 feet to any property line of an Adjacent Property. - (i) All enclosures for the keeping of chickens_birds shall be so constructed or repaired as to prevent rats, mice, or other rodents from being harbored underneath, within, or within the walls of the enclosure.
+(4)(3) A Person who keeps or houses birds on a property shall comply with all of the following requirements:

+- (a) Have been issued the permit required under subsection (1) of this section. - (b) Keep no more than 6 birds if the Person has been issued a 6-bird permit and keep no more than 2 birds if the Person has been issued a 2-bird permit. - (c) The principal use of the Person's property is for a single-family dwelling, 2family dwelling, or a primary or secondary school. - (d) No Person shall keep any rooster (male chicken).
+Both drakes (male ducks) and hen ducks (female ducks) may be kept. - (e) No Person shall slaughter any chickens or ducks. - (f) The birds shall be provided with a covered enclosure and must be kept in the covered enclosure or a fenced enclosure at all times, except as otherwise provided in this section.
+Fenced enclosures are subject to all provisions of Chapter 55 (Unified Development Code). - (g) A Person shall not keep birds in any location on the property other than in the Backyard Rear Yard, as defined in Chapter 55, except as otherwise provided in this section.
+For purposes of this section, "Backyard" means rear yard as defined under Chapter 55 of this Code.
+For properties where the principal use is a primary or secondary school, a Person shall not keep birds in that property's front required setback area as defined under Chapter 55 of this Code.

+- (h) Notwithstanding other requirements of this section, the birds may be kept outside of the covered enclosure or fenced enclosure subject to the requirements they may only be in the Rear Yard or Side Yard, as defined in Chapter 55, and a Person shall be present with the birds in the same location. - (h)(i) No covered enclosure or fenced enclosure shall be located closer than 10 feet to any property line of an Adjacent Property.

+(i) All enclosures for the keeping of birds shall be so constructed or repaired as to prevent rats, mice, or other rodents from being harbored underneath, within, or within the walls of the enclosure.
 A covered enclosure or fenced enclosure shall not be located closer than 40 feet to any residential structure on an Adjacent Property provided, however, this requirement can be waived as follows: